 I love pasta.

-And so when I was asked by so many of you to perfect pasta in the instant pot–I gladly accepted the challenge.
+And so when I was asked by so many of you to Instant Pot Pasta–I gladly accepted the challenge.

-I am happy to report that I have PERFECTED cooking pasta in sauce in the pressure cooker.
+I am happy to report that I have PERFECTED cooking pasta in the pressure cooker.
 BUT I am a bit sick of pasta at the moment–HA!!

 In all seriousness, I tested this Italian Pasta in my Instant Pot more times than I can count.